1.1 This statement explains the Company’s present corporate governance arrangements and the standards with which the Group complies.

 Maintain governance structures and processes that are fit for purpose and support good decision-making by the board

 The Company’s Corporate Governance Statement explains the structures which are in place at Board and Committee level and how these interact, including the roles which individual Directors fulfil on the Board.

 Beneath the Board, there is an operational governance framework via the Operating Board (overseen by the Executive Directors) which facilitates the effective management of the business.
 This organisational structure is kept under continual review and evolves as the needs of the business change as it grows and develops.

 Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

 The channels for communication between the Company and its shareholders are explained in the disclosure above against principle 2.

-A report from the Remuneration Committee is contained in the annual report and accounts.
-An Audit Committee report is not currently included so one will be introduced in the annual report and accounts for the 2019 financial year.
+Separate reports from the Audit and Remuneration Committees are contained in the Annual Report and Accounts.
 Historic reports and accounts, along with notices and circulars for the last five years, are available on the website.